mokegg/Accoustic-anomally-detection-of-industrial-machines/README.md

 Contributors: [mokegg](https://github.com/mokegg), [kpranke](https://github.com/kpranke)

-We arecurrently participating in the Becode.org AI Bootcamp to upskill into a career in data science.
+We are currently participating in the Becode.org AI Bootcamp to upskill into a career in data science.

 **[Back to top](#table-of-contents)**